Mansoor-Kalash/reading-notes/README.md

+### My name is Mansoor Kalash, from Jordan and I am an Electrical Engineer.

 - # Growth Mindset
  ## ***Should keep yourself growth mindes to keep yourself improved in working and your life, it helps to achieves mor and higher goals.***